A look into the usage and growth statistics of the telemedicine industry compiled from the top medical publications and organizations.

 - Healthcare practitioners now provide 50 to 175 times the number of telemedicine visits in 2020 than they did in previous years (McKinsey).

 - As a result of Coronavirus, up to $250 billion of US healthcare spend could come from virtual medicine (McKinsey).

 - In 2019, the global telemedicine market accounted for $45.5 million and is projected to account for $175.5 million by 2026 (Statista).

 As these statistics show, both consumers and healthcare professionals are happily adopting virtual medicine as an effective means of care.
 Plus, telemedicine costs less than in-office visits.
 With the right tech and security measures, the benefits of remote health exams could surpass preconceived expectations.

 From the look of things, telehealth is more than just an emergency response to a crisis.
 These statistics seem to signal that virtual exams are likely to become a much more prominent part of patient care than anyone could have predicted.
-So, communication tools that help health practitioners stay connected with their patients are more valuable and relevant than they’ve ever been.
+So, telemedicine apps that help health providers stay connected with their patients are more valuable and relevant than they’ve ever been.